 Your Wages May Not Cover Tip Withholding

-Employers are required to withhold taxes on the tips employees report to them each month.
-Because tips go directly to the workers, employers typically do this by deducting the taxes due for tips from regular wages.
-However, most tipped employees earn little in the way of regular wages.
-Their paychecks may not be enough to cover regular withholding plus withholding for reported tips as well.
+However, most tipped employees earn little in the way of regular wages, often no more than the minimum wage (in fact, there is special reduced minimum wage for tipped employees).
+Thus, their paychecks may not be enough to cover regular withholding plus withholding for reported tips as well.
 When this happens, withholding carries over to the next pay period.
 Employees can also elect to make cash payments to their employers to cover the amount of tax due on their tip income.

 Your Employer Can Allocate Tips